 History of Family Research Council

-Thirty-Five Years of Advancing Faith, Family, and Freedom
+Thirty-Seven Years of Advancing Faith, Family, and Freedom

 When Family Research Council opened its doors in 1983, official Washington paid it little attention.
 After all, cause-oriented nonprofits are a dime a dozen in the nation's capital, new policy shops come and go, and most wither away over time.

 Not Family Research Council.
 FRC would prove to have a lasting influence on the affairs of the nation.
 In time, FRC became one of America's most creative and effective policy organizations.